MicrosoftDocs/PlayReady/Docs/Overview/integrating-in-devices.md

     2. Fix any non conformance found.
 Re-test.
     3. Optionally use a third party security house or test house

-4. Prepare the device secrets (model-level client certificate and associated private keys, or unit-level client certificate provisioning service)
+4. Prepare the device secrets (model-level Client Certificate and associated private keys, or unit-level Client Certificate provisioning service)

 5. Manufacture and distribute the device to the market